Mark Hughes: Bradford City

 On 24 February 2022, Hughes was appointed manager of Bradford City on a deal until the summer of 2024.
 This was the first time he had managed a club outside the Premier League.

 Hughes was nominated for the League Two Manager of the Month award for September 2022 after Bradford went unbeaten in four matches.

-On 4 October 2023, Hughes was sacked as manager with Bradford sitting 18th in League Two.
+On 4 October 2023, Hughes was dismissed as manager with Bradford sitting 18th in League Two.
 It was felt by the Bradford City players that Hughes was trying to shoehorn Premier League tactics into the League Two side, and this ultimately contributed to the lack of success in his second season.

 Carlisle United

 On 6 February 2025, Hughes was appointed head coach of League Two side Carlisle United.
 Two days later, he lost his first game in charge, with Carlisle defeated 2–1 at Grimsby Town.
 Carlisle were relegated with one game still to play at the end of the 2024–25 season.
 On 19 May 2025, it was confirmed that he would remain with the club for the 2025–26 season.
+On 28 May 2026, three weeks after Carlisle's National League play-off semi-final defeat to Boreham Wood, Hughes left the club by mutual consent.

 Personal life

 Throughout his career, Hughes has been known by the nickname "Sparky" which he took from the comic of the same name.
 Hughes grew up supporting his hometown club, Wrexham.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours for services to football.
+Hughes wrote his autobiography in 1990 entitled Sparky – Barcelona, Bayern and Back.

-Hughes has been married to his wife Jill since the mid-1980s.
+Hughes married his wife Jill in the mid-1980s.
 They have two sons, Alex and Curtis, and a daughter, Xenna, who plays hockey for Wales.
-Hughes wrote his autobiography in 1990 entitled Sparky – Barcelona, Bayern and Back.
+Alex Hughes, who was head of player recruitment at Grimsby Town, died suddenly in June 2026 at the age of 38.